 You need to check yourself for candida and yeast infections to be on the safe side.

 All those mycotoxins and mold fragments must be removed from your body.
-Using good detox agents is important, your body isn’t designed to deal with this infection.
+Using good detox agents is essential; your body isn’t designed to deal with this infection.

 Charcoal, clay, and cholestyramine are popular “binders.”
 Binders bind unwanted substances in your gastrointestinal tract and take them out of your body.

-They are the most important part of any detox.
+They are the most critical part of any detox.
 Released toxins must be carried out of your body.

-It’s important to avoid constipation when detoxing.
+It’s essential to avoid constipation when detoxing.
 It’s a common side-effect of high binder intake.
 But it reduces the healing effect and causes discomfort.

 Don’t Feed the Fungi